TUW-GEO/smap_io/docs/index.rst

 into a netCDF file and choosing the correct chunk sizes or a lot of other methods.
 We have chosen to do it in the following way:

-- Store only the reduced gaußian grid points since that saves space.
+- Store the grid points in a 1D array.
+This also allows reduction of the data volume by e.g. only saving the points over land.
 - Store the time series in netCDF4 in the Climate and Forecast convention `Orthogonal multidimensional array representation
   <http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html#_orthogonal_multidimensional_array_representation>`_